-26. The regulations require staff providing BC-ABA services to have "a minimum of 1-year full-time experience providing ABA services under the supervision of a BCBA."
+25. The regulations require staff providing behavior consultation-ABA services to have "a minimum of 1-year full-time experience providing ABA services under the supervision of a BCBA."
 How should a provider count part-time experience providing ABA services under the supervision of a BCBA towards meeting the 1-year of full-time experience requirement?

-A provider may count part-time experience as part of the experience required to provide BC-ABA services.
+A provider may count part-time experience as part of the experience required to provide behavior consultation-ABA services.
 Part-time experience under the supervision of a BCBA must be equivalent to 1 year of full-time experience.

-27. What experience, if any, must be postgraduate experience?
+26. What experience, if any, must be postgraduate experience?

-When experience must be postgraduate experience, the regulation will specify that it must be postgraduate experience (e.g. § 5240.12(b) requires that the clinical director have postgraduate experience).
+The regulation specifies when postgraduate experience is required.
+For example, section 5240.12(b) requires that the clinical director have postgraduate experience.
 If the regulation does not state that the experience must be postgraduate experience, that means postgraduate experience is not required.